chall8908/cli-mastermind/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 Mastermind uses itself to run tests and build new versions.
-Run `exe/mastermind rspec` to run tests.
+Run `bin/rspec` to run tests.
 To install this gem onto your local machine, run `exe/mastermind gem install` To release a new version, update the version number in `version.rb`, and then run `exe/mastermind gem release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).